 By the time I moved back to California and remodeled my house a year ago, the TV was my friend.
 I wanted to find a way to keep it in my life without ruining the beauty of the new, no-cinder-block decor of my house.
 This is where my friend Stephanie Dorfman, a designer and certified cord removal specialist, stepped into the picture.

-Above: Do you feel this the biggest TV you have ever seen?
+Above: Is this the biggest TV you have ever seen?
 No?
 Good.
-It's an optical illusion.
+It’s an optical illusion.

-Secret No. 2: The TV is surrounded by a generously sized (it's 5 inches wide) frame with a beveled edge, like a picture frame, further diminishing the screen.
+Secret No. 2: The TV is surrounded by a generously sized, five-inch-wide frame with a beveled edge, like a picture frame, further diminishing the screen.
 (The frame is attached by magnets and pops off so my husband can rummage around behind it with cords, etc.).

 Secret No. 3: Notice how the whole wall—shelves, cabinetry, frame—is painted a single neutral, light color.
 This further downplays the TV, which is mounted on an arm against a false wall that’s shallower than the wall behind the surrounding bookshelves; cords attached to the TV drop behind it into the cabinets below.